 Campervan depreciation – how much will my RV sell for?

-This is in part due to their dual appeal to both people who want to go electric but unsure about EV technology and those who want to stay with the old fuel but want to reduce emissions and running costs (which is most of us, we assume).
+This is in part due to their dual appeal to people who want to go electric but unsure about EV technology and those who want to stay with the old fuel but want to reduce emissions and running costs (which is most of us, we assume).

 We also found that other, non-hybrid grey imports hold their value too.
 This is possibly a strength of grey import campers as a whole and the fact they are ULEZ compliant.